ybkimm/gdzig/docs/memory.md

 The recommended setup is `std.heap.DebugAllocator` with `engine_allocator` as the backing allocator.
 This catches leaks and use-after-free in your Zig code, while still routing through Godot so its profiler can track total memory usage.

+### Limitations

+- Godot's allocator API does not support resizing existing allocations, so neither does `gdzig.engine_allocator`.
+- Godot's allocator API does not support alignment, so `gdzig.engine_allocator` has to add padding to aligned allocations.
+We store a 4 byte header in the padding to retrieve the original pointer offset.

 ## Godot Types

 Godot has two main kinds of types: